InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2023-02-07-player-report-2;-Dirty-Deeds-in-Dungeon's-Deeps-(from-lionbeak-campaign).md

 My RP approach makes sense if you’re playing AD&D (Advanced Dungeons & Dragons, 1st edition) of course, or some other semi-hardcore TTRPG (Table Top Role Playing Game).

 I have nothing else to comment.
 The playing session was pretty straight-forward.
 The halflings and orcs were grumpy and arrogant as they should be as outlaws hiding some dirty business inside an abandoned fort.
+I can't really comment on the predictions I made on the first player report, we don't know yet if the dungeon hosts some sort of poison factory.
+Maybe our imagination played against us this time.
+It doesn't matter, months will pass, because we have to pour oil on troubled waters.

 <html lang="en">